Remarks on the reporting

 Summary

-The most important revenues from the extraction of natural resources on the state side are the taxes of general company taxation (corporate tax and income tax together with solidarity surcharge and trade tax).
-In addition, there are natural resource-specific mine site and extraction royalties.
-Together, these revenues generated by the extractive industry amounted to approximately €814 millions in 2022.
-This represents 0.04% of total Federal Government revenue.
-Compared to the previous year (around €487 million), revenues increased by around 67% (cf. revenues generated by the extractive industry)
+The most important revenues from the extraction of natural resources on the state side are the taxes gained from general company taxation (corporate tax and income tax, together with solidarity surcharge and trade tax).
+These are supplemented by the natural-resource-specific mining site and extraction royalties.
+Together, these revenues generated by the extractive industry amounted to approximately EUR 578 million in 2023.
+This represents 0.03% of total Federal Government revenue.
+Compared to the previous year (around EUR 814 million), revenues have fallen by around 37% (cf. Contribution to government revenue).

-Disclosure of the payment flows from the extractive industries has shown the following: in 2022, the payments made by the companies participating in the D-EITI process to government agencies for the payment flows corporation tax, trade tax, mine site and extraction royalties as well as lease payments and payments for infrastructure improvement amounted to €803 million.
-Compared to the previous year (€216 million), revenues increased by 27% (cf. Disclosed payment flows and quality assurance).
+Disclosure of the payment flows from the extractive industries has shown the following: In 2023, the payments made to government agencies by the companies participating in the D-EITI process for the payment flows of corporation tax, trade tax, mining site and extraction royalties, lease payments, and payments for infrastructure improvement amounted to EUR 650 million.
+Compared to the previous year (EUR 803 million), revenues increased by 19% (cf. Disclosed payment flows).2

 Part of Germany’s exports come from the domestic extractive sector.
-In 2022 (2023), Germany exported goods worth a total of around €1.59 trillion (€1.58 trillion).
-Products of the extractive industries accounted for some €11.4 billion of this amount (€5.2 billion), according to the primary raw materials considered by D-EITI, equivalent to 0.72% (0.33%) of total exports.
-At around €9.0 billion (€2.9 billion), crude oil and natural gas accounted for the largest share of exports.
+In 2023 (2024), Germany exported goods worth a total of around EUR 1.58 trillion (EUR 1.57 trillion).
+Products of the extractive industries accounted for some EUR 5.2 billion of this amount (EUR 4.7 billion), according to the primary raw materials considered by D-EITI – equivalent to 0.33% (0.30%) of total exports.
+At around EUR 2.9 billion (EUR 2.5 billion), crude oil and natural gas accounted for the largest share of exports.
 However, these are predominantly re-exports of natural gas (cf. Economic importance of the extractive industry).

 Risk-based approach for quality assurance of payment data